 This is the direction of the diplomatic initiatives put forward by France at the United Nations Security Council.

-From tweets to policy, Macron steadies the ship, an arguably good presentation of policy back home as well.
+From tweets to policy, Macron steadies the ship, certainly a view which he can leverage back home.

-Not a bad outcome from a short visit to Washington.
+Not a bad outcome from his work with Trump.